 - A. Job Announcements Public notices of recruitment shall be posted on official bulletin boards within MCWD for six (6) days.
 All department heads will be notified when the postings occur.
 The need for further publicity and/or distribution of announcements may be determined by the General Manager or Management Services Administrator.
-Job announcements will contain the following information: - 1.
-Title and rate of pay; - 2.
-Typical duties to be performed; - 3.
-Minimum qualifications required; - 4.
-Method of securing application forms and final dates on which applications will be accepted; and - 5.
+Job announcements will contain the following information: - (1.)
+Title and rate of pay; - (2.)
+Typical duties to be performed; - (3.)
+Minimum qualifications required; - (4.)
+Method of securing application forms and final dates on which applications will be accepted; and - (5.)
 Other information as may be deemed useful in the recruitment of applicants. - B. Application process All applications should be made upon official forms furnished by MCWD and submitted to the Management Services Administrator on or before the final filing date specified in the job announcement.
 All applications and examination papers become confidential records of MCWD and will not be returned to the applicants or made public.
 A separate and complete application must be filed for each recruitment. - C. Screening of Applicants Applications for a particular opening are normally reviewed by the appropriate Department Head and/or supervisor in conjunction with the Management Services Administrator.
-A list of the most qualified applicants may be developed for an examination or interview process. - D. Examinations May be utilized to fairly test the applicant's education and training, prior experience, skills, knowledge and abilities to perform the essential and more demanding aspects of the job for which he/she has applied.
-Applicants requiring reasonable accommodation under state or federal law shall be afforded such accommodation.
+A list of the most qualified applicants may be developed for an examination or interview process.

-Examinations may include a combination of written tests, skill tests, and oral interviews.
-Such tests may include, but not be limited to written assessments of intelligence, experience, technical knowledge, manual skill, physical fitness, character, personality, education or any combination of these or any other relevant criteria that MCWD deems appropriate to a particular position.
-Promotional examinations may also include evaluation of a candidate's performance reviews and employment history.

-E. Job Offer - The Management Services Administrator, with the approval of the General Manager or designee, will offer the position to the successful candidate, contingent upon passing a MCWD-paid pre-employment physical, background/reference checks, and drug testing.
+- D. Examinations May be utilized to fairly test the applicant's education and training, prior experience, skills, knowledge and abilities to perform the essential and more demanding aspects of the job for which he/she has applied.
+Applicants requiring reasonable accommodation under state or federal law shall be afforded such accommodation. - Examinations may include a combination of written tests, skill tests, and oral interviews.
+Such tests may include, but not be limited to written assessments of intelligence, experience, technical knowledge, manual skill, physical fitness, character, personality, education or any combination of these or any other relevant criteria that MCWD deems appropriate to a particular position. - E. Job Offer The Management Services Administrator, with the approval of the General Manager or designee, will offer the position to the successful candidate, contingent upon passing a MCWD-paid pre-employment physical, background/reference checks, and drug testing.

-4.1 Immigration Law Compliance
+4.2 Immigration Law Compliance